mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > Wu Cho said, “How numerous are the congregations?”

-How big are you monasteries?
+How big are your monasteries?

 > Manjusri said, “In front, three by three; in back, three by three.”